Worried about your voice?

 A consultative role will include advice and support for the individual, their parents, carers and other professionals involved in their care regarding their speech, language and communication needs.
 The speech and language therapist may also provide information on compensatory strategies for the patient and their carer or parent to help support and maximise their communicative abilities.

 Home programmes will include take home activities, which will help the patient and their parents or carers practise skills learnt in therapy.
 The speech and language therapist can provide home programmes on communication, for parents, carers and the individual, in helping them to maximise their communicative ability.
 School programmes can also be given to help support the individual in their educational environment.

 One to one therapy

-Group therapy will usually involve a group of individuals with similar communicative abilities.
-Group therapy can help in increasing the individual's motivation, social skills and also help to generalise the skills learnt in one to one therapy.
-Parent and carer groups may also be carried out to help support the parents and carers in supporting the individual's comprehension problems.
+Group therapy is where the individual and other clients with similar difficulties receive therapy together.
+Group therapy can often help in later stages of therapy and increase the individual’s motivation, social skills and also help generalise the skills learnt in one to one therapy.

 Speech and language therapy may also include the following:

 A voice problem is a difficulty in producing voice effectively or ‘normally’ in order to communicate.
 An individual with a voice problem may have a variety of symptoms and these can range from mild to severe.
 A speech and language therapist will offer a range of services to help and support an individual with a voice problem.

 If you need any more information on the services we offer or the conditions we are able to help, do not hesistate to contact us.